abstract bee artwork

 Buzzing with Hope for the Bees

-The painting definitely was a reminder for me and I hope that my painting will remind others of the delicateness of nature; that saving the bees is vital to our ecosystem and planet.
+This vibrant, energetic abstract expressionism painting definitely was a reminder for me and I hope that my contemporary abstract bee artwork will remind others of the delicateness of nature; that saving the bees is vital to our ecosystem and planet.
 Not to mention, it would be hard to imagine a world without honey and it's healing power.

 Growing up in New Zealand, I was very familiar with Manuka honey and had often roamed around the countryside in Central Otago and North Canterbury where manuka trees were growing and beehives were not far away.
 Manuka honey is like liquid gold.